ssec-jhu/snaptron-query/README.md

   * ``tox -e build-docs``
   * ``tox -e format``

-Typically, the CI tests run in github actions will use tox to run as above.
+Typically, the CI tests run in GitHub actions will use tox to run as above.
 See also [ci.yml](https://github.com/ssec-jhu/base-template/blob/main/.github/workflows/ci.yml).